-Update: So apparently the notification DataBreaches read is not what is sent out to affected consumers.
-That one can be found here, and it is not as detailed as the disclosure I have raved about.
+Update: The notification DataBreaches read is not what was sent out to affected consumers.
+That one can be found on pages 3 and 4 of the embedded file.
+The consumer version is not as detailed as the disclosure I have raved about.
 But do read about the one they sent New Hampshire that was excellent.

 DataBreaches will leave it to others to critique Byte Federal’s data security prior to their reported incident(s), but DataBreaches is giving them a huge “bravo!” for their detailed disclosure that explains, to the best of their knowledge, what happened, when, and how to approximately 58,000 customers.